 Accidental Butt: It is ruled an accidental butt when two fighter’s heads collide and the referee determines that neither fighter intentionally head-butted the other.
 Typically both fighters are warned to be careful, but no fighter is penalized.

 Alphabet Groups: This is a negative term used to describe the numerous sanctioning bodies of boxing; the WBC, WBA, WBO, etc.

 Amateur Boxing: Competitive boxing matches where neither participant is paid and most fighters are beginning to learn their craft.

-Be First: When your coach tells you to "be first," he or she is wanting you to throw your punches before your opponent.
-In other terms, they want you to be aggressive.
+Be First: When your coach tells you to "be first", he or she is wanting you to throw your punches before your opponent.
+In other terms, he/she wants you to be aggressive.

 Below the Belt: A punch that strays low, below the waistband of a boxer’s trunks.

 Blow-by-Blow: A detailed description used by broadcasters to describe the action as it unfolds in the ring.

 Bob and Weave: Side to side and rolling movements that are used as defense to avoid punches.
 Heavyweight Joe Frazier is a classic example of someone who used the “bob and weave” defense to perfection.